 What is Latex Caulk and Uses

-Latex caulk is a kind of sealing material which is used to fill up gaps and cracks on door frames and trims moments before the painting exercise.
-The paints to be used have to be either the oil-based or the latex paints respectively.
+Latex caulk is a kind of sealing material that is used to fill up gaps and cracks on door frames and trims moments before the painting exercise.
+The paints to be used have to be either oil-based or latex paints respectively.
 It is not so common due to its relatively expensive nature.

 Sealing and Caulking Windows and Frames